 sqrt(44/66) = 0.81650

-3/ For large datasets you may just set the FRAC parameter (the seventh parameter in the second line of the .par file) to the RMS ERROR from a converged fit and to refit.
+3/ For large datasets you may just set the FRAC parameter (the seventh parameter in the second line of the .par file) to the RMS ERROR from a converged fit and then refit.
 The resulting parameter errors will only differ from standard errors by the factor SQRT(Ndegf/Nlines).
 You can of course also account for this factor in FRAC and for the D2S example with 0.1 MHz errors on frequencies you will obtain actual standard errors by setting

 FRAC = 0.93588 / sqrt(44/66) = 1.14602.